Natalie Tabibian and Kayla Nickfardjam

 Jojo’s ignorance and naivety about the Jews, combined with the desire to be accepted, is what causes his hatred.
 However, after discovering a Jew hiding in his home, his views come into question and he makes an unlikely friend.
 The Jew, a teenage girl named Elsa has been taken in by Jojo’s mother, who hides her within a secret wall during the war.
 Elsa tells Jojo that he is not a Nazi, but a “ten–year-old kid who likes dressing up in a funny uniform and wants to be part of a club.”
 To Hitler’s dismay, he reports that she does not seem like a bad person and eventually abandons the Nazi ideology all together.
 Taika Waititi, the film’s Jewish writer-director, plays Hitler.
 The Metro Weekly said that “Jojo Rabbit isn’t an anti-Nazi film, it’s not an anti-war film, it’s a movie about why and how we hate, and how that hate blinds us to reality.”
 It is made clear from the start that the comedic aspects of the movie are not meant to satirize the Holocaust itself, but the ridiculousness of the ideology that propelled it.

-Yet, Watiti cites rising anti-Semetism as a motivation for the film explaining that it makes “Jojo’s story even more relevant.”
+Yet, Waititi cites rising anti-Semitism as a motivation for the film explaining that it makes “Jojo’s story even more relevant.”
 Further, he notes the mass amount of people ignorant about the events of the Holocaust, in a poll where “66 per cent millennials didn’t understand the relevance of Auschwitz.”
 As such, he finds it “vital that we [remind] people of what happened.”
-Watiti also cites the Charlie Chaplin film The Great Dictator as his inspiration for melding the worlds of Nazi Germany and comedy.
+Waititi also cites the Charlie Chaplin film The Great Dictator as his inspiration for melding the worlds of Nazi Germany and comedy.